welpo/tabi/README.md

 header = {title = "Hello!
 I'm tabi~", img = "$BASE_URL/img/main.webp" }
 ```

 The content outside the front matter will be rendered between the header title and the posts listing.
-In the screenshot above, it's the text that reads "Tabi is a fast, lightweight, and modern Zola theme…".
+In the screenshot above, it's the text that reads "tabi is a fast, lightweight, and modern Zola theme…".

 ## Inspiration